Undersea Super Train: Marine Express: Trouble on the Train

 The story takes place in the year 2002.

-Construction has finished on an amazing piece of engineering and technology: the Marine Express.
-Traveling on a rail through large glass tunnels, the train is capable of taking passengers from Los Angeles, California to Japan.
-To celebrate its completion, a test-run has been arranged with many of the train's founders and family on board.
-The train was designed by Doctor Narzenkopf, whose oldest, and adopted, son, Rock, is the train's pilot.
-Also with Doctor Narzonkopf is his youngest son, Adam.
-Funding the train's construction is Director Credit, who is on the train with his daughter Milly.
+Construction of the Marine Express is complete.
+The train can take passengers from Los Angeles, California to Japan through glass tunnels.
+To celebrate the completion, a test run is arranged with many of the train's founders and their families on board.
+Doctor Narzenkopf is the designer of the train; his oldest and adopted son, Rock, is the train's pilot along with Doctor Narzonkopf is his youngest son, Adam.

 In addition to the train's staff, others have boarded the train without permission.
 One of them is Shunsaku Ban, a detective on the trail of a criminal who he suspects is on board the train.
 Originally, he had been hired by the Chief Engineer of the Marine Express to investigate a possibility that someone was going to try and use the train for illicit means.
 Upon arriving at the engineer's home, Shunsaku was shocked to find his client murdered.
 Furthermore, the murderer hadn't left the premises yet, and when Shunsaku caught a glimpse of the culprit's face, he was shot.
 After recovering and seeing TV coverage of the train's test-run, Shunsaku now has reason to believe the man he's after is on the train.

 In addition to Shunsaku, others who had boarded the train without position include Black Jack, a surgeon who treated Shunsaku Ban and has followed him onto the train in order to receive payment for his medical bill, and also Skunk Kusai, a criminal who intends to use the train as a means to smuggle illegal weapons and is the one responsible for murdering Shunsaku's client and shooting Shunsaku.